AdvikaTijare10/satelliteTelemetryPipeline/README.md

 The telemetry pipeline requires the following services to be available:

-Mosquitto MQTT Broker
+Mosquitto MQTT Broker,
-Telegraf
+Telegraf,
-InfluxDB
+InfluxDB,
 Grafana

 Once the supporting services are running, execute: